aaronKilpatrick/javascript-projects/README.md

 * Fetch (API)

 This is my first real attempt at using *callbacks* for *asynchronous* operations.
 It took a little time to get my head around it but I think I get the general premise.

+## Project 024 - MDN stopwatch exercise
+**Javascript Used:**
+* DOM Manipulation
+* Event Listeners
+* Intervals
+* Math Object
+* Template Literals

+I came across *setInterval* and *setTimeout* when I created a clock for project 008.
+I am going through MDNs Asynchronous tutorials to help me with a future project I have planned.